The Consumers menu provides a view of all consumer groups for all topics in a cluster. From the consumer pages, you can:

 View consumer lag details for a consumer group¶

-From the All consumer groups page, click the link for the Consumer Group ID.
-The consumer lag details are displayed, including:
+From the All consumer groups page, click the ID for your desired Consumer Group.
+Consumer lag details are displayed, including:

-A visualization of lag.
-The Maximum lag per consumer graph displays a pin point of each partition in the topic.
+- A visualization of lag.
+The Max lag / consumer graph displays a pin point of each partition in the topic.

 To view details for a particular point on the graph, click its pin.
 View the Consumer, Partition, Current offset, and Messages behind for that particular point.